starkware-libs/starknet-staking/docs/spec.md

 6. [FINAL\_STAKER\_INDEX\_ALREADY\_SET](#final_staker_index_already_set)
 #### pre-condition <!-- omit from toc -->
 1. Staking contract is unpaused.
-2. Staker exist and requested to unstake.
+2. Staker exists and requested to unstake.
-3. Enough time have passed from the unstake intent call.
+3. Enough time has passed from the unstake intent call.
 #### access control <!-- omit from toc -->
 Any address can execute.
 #### logic <!-- omit from toc -->